Chalarangelo/30-seconds-of-python/snippets/day_of_year.md

-### Suppose, we have a date in the format “YYYY-MM-DD”.
-We have to return the day number of the year.
-So if the date is “2019-02-10”, then this is 41st day of the year.

-To solve this, we will follow these steps −
+---
+title: day_of_year
+tags: utility,beginner
+---

+The snippet calculates the day of year when date is provided in"YYYY-MM-DD" format.
-    * Suppose D is an array of day count like [0, 31, 28, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31]
+ - Suppose D is an array of day count like [0, 31, 28, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31]
-    * Convert the date into list of year, month and day
+ - Convert the date into list of year, month and day
-    * if the year is leap year then set date D[2] = 29
+ - If the year is leap year then set date D[2] = 29
-    * Add up the day count up to the month mm – 1. and day count after that.
+ - Add up the day count up to the month mm – 1. and day count after that.

  ```python
  def dayOfYear(date):